artzub/code_swarm-gource-my-conf/data/my/tools/gource/README.txt

             Max speed users can travel per second.

     --user-friction SECONDS
-            Time users come to a complete hault.
+            Time users take to come to a halt.

     --user-scale SCALE
             Change scale of users.